-Dr Jack Khallahle, a lecturer at the PNG University of Technology (UoT) is the first Papua New Guinean to earn a PhD in Mechanical Engineering from an Australian University through the Australia Awards PNG scholarship.
+Dr Jack Khallahle, a lecturer at the PNG University of Technology (UoT) is the second Papua New Guinean to earn a PhD in Mechanical Engineering from an Australian University through the Australia Awards PNG scholarship.
 Specialised in Computational Fluid Dynamics in multi-face flow, Jack returned home a few months ago from the University of New South Wales (UNSW) with not just a PhD, but also determination to produce quality mechanical engineers at the PNG UoT through his network with UNSW and engineers in Australia.

 He believes that mechanical engineers in PNG are not being educated to a higher standard and are missing out on job opportunities as a result.
 “It’s not about graduating and going to the mines to work as technicians.
 Engineering is a professional job to design and build,” he says.